oberon-lang/oberon-lang.github.io/_posts/2022-05-15-towards-exception-handling.md

 But Lua was not the first language to solve the problem of exception handling in this way.
 Already Lisp 1.5 in 1961 had a function called `ERRORSET` which did pretty much the same thing as `pcall()`, see [Mc61].
 MacLisp evolved from Lisp 1.5 around 1966 and included the ERRORSET function, renamed to `ERRSET`; in addition it had a function called `ERR` which did essentially the same as the Lua `error()` function; by 1972 the functions `CATCH` and `THROW` were added to MacLisp, which worked similarly to ERRSET/ERR, but were especially conceived for dynamic non-local exits without interfering with error handling [St96]; not hard to guess where the keywords `catch` and `throw` come from, which can be found in many current languages.

+#### Derivation of an optimal solution for Oberon+ and discussion
 Wirth formidably demonstrated how to only integrate one essential feature - namely type extension - into the language to enable the object-oriented programming style, and at the same time to keep the language as simple as possible [Wi88b].
 So the question here is: which is the one essential feature to enable exception handling.

-The above considerations suggest that this feature must be a dynamic non-local exit with a record representing the exception type.
+The above considerations suggest that this feature must be the dynamic non-local exit with a record representing the exception type.
 Oberon already has type extension, so handling groups of exceptions can be supported like in C++ or Java.
 Lua and MacLisp demonstrated, that actually only two functions are required to realize dynamic non-local exit with value transmission: a throw and a catch function.

 In the spirit of Oberon, to make the language as simple as possible, an approach based on two predeclared procedures, without changing the syntax, seems very attractive.
 Let's call these procedures `PCALL()` (as in Lua because of the similarity) and `RAISE()` (as in Ada, ISO Modula-2 and most other Pascal descendants).
-ISO Modula-2 - in contrast to C++, Ada, C# or Java - supports resumption semantics, which is likely the reason why dedicated syntax was necessary; I concur with [St94] that termination semantics is simpler, cleaner and powerful enough.
+ISO Modula-2 - in contrast to C++, Ada, C# or Java - supports resumption semantics, which is likely the reason why a special syntax for handlers was necessary; I concur with [St94] that termination semantics is simpler, cleaner and powerful enough.

 PCALL() expects a procedure-typed argument, for the procedure to be called, and each argument or this procedure (if any).
 We already have a predeclared procedure with a parameter of varying type and a variable number of additional parameters, namely `NEW()`; when used to instantiate records, NEW() receives a pointer to the corresponding record type; when used to instantiate arrays, NEW() receives a pointer to the array type and a length for each (open) dimension.
 So this concept is not new to Oberon.
 The compiler is able to check the number and type compatibility of the arguments in a similar way it is done for NEW().